 I remember watching Lethal Weapon back in the ’80s and seeing Mel Gibson purposely dislocate his shoulder to win a bet or get out of a straight jacket.
 The movie depicted it well in that the pain was severe.
 But recurrent shoulder dislocation causes more than just pain.
 They are a sign of instability and possibly torn tissue in the shoulder.
 Watching Mel slam himself into a wall to relocate the shoulder was great entertainment, but not quite how it works in real life.
 Let me explain.

 What is a Shoulder Dislocation?

-The quick answer is that the shoulder is out of socket with a shoulder dislocation.
+The quick answer is that the shoulder is out of the socket with a shoulder dislocation.
 The shoulder is a very mobile joint.
-It works like a ball and socket.
+It works like a ball and a socket.
 The socket is very shallow in the shoulder.
-This allows a lot of mobility but is makes the shoulder less stable than other joints in the body.
+This allows a lot of mobility but makes the shoulder less stable than other joints in the body.
 The shallow socket makes the shoulder more vulnerable to dislocation than other joints.

-When the shoulder comes out of socket, it can come out all the way or only partially.
-If the shoulder comes out of socket partially, this is called a subluxation.
-With a subluxation, the ball or head on the humerus (arm bone) pops out partially but usually pops right back in to the socket.
+When the shoulder comes out of the socket, it can come out all the way or only partially.
+If the shoulder comes out of the socket partially, this is called a subluxation.
+With a subluxation, the ball or head on the humerus (arm bone) pops out partially but usually pops right back into the socket.
 This can still be very painful.
 If the head of the humerus pops all the way out of the socket, this is called a dislocation.
 If the shoulder is fully dislocated, it may not pop back in on its own.
 A dislocated shoulder may require a doctor to help relocate or reduce the dislocation.